The Forecast Report

 Method 1: Scrape off excess tar

-1. After applying the tar, wait for it to harden by placing the shoe in a cool area or putting ice cubes in a cloth to hasten the process.
+1. Wait for it the tar to harden by placing the shoe in a cool area or putting ice cubes in a cloth to hasten the process.

-2. You can use a plastic or metal scraper, which can include a credit card, a plastic knife, putty knife, etc., to scrape as much tar as possible.
+2. You can use a plastic or metal scraper, such as a credit card, a plastic knife, a putty knife, etc., to scrape as much tar as possible.

-3. Do not apply much pressure on the scraper to avoid causing a tear on the covering of the shoe material.
+3. Do not apply much pressure on the scraper to avoid tearing the shoe material's covering.

 Method 2: Rubbing alcohol